anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Our work is the presentation of our capabilities.
+Quote: Eighty percent of success is showing up.

-By: Edward Gibbon
+By: Woody Allen